 The New Westminster facility was originally built in 1929 and is situated on approximately 31 hectares of land.
 The plant operates three oil cylinders, one water-borne cylinder and a fixation chamber, with a total annual production capacity of over 197,000 cubic metres.
-The plant is also equipped with a pole peeler, a timber and pole framing/incising line and a double track dry kiln.
+The plant is also equipped with a pole peeler and a double track dry kiln.

-For the year ended December 31, 2010, capital expenditures at the New Westminster plant totalled approximately \$420,000.
-Approximately \$240,000 of this amount was spent on process equipment upgrades, with the balance consisting of yard improvements.
+For the year ended December 31, 2011, capital expenditures at the New Westminster plant totalled approximately \$1,130,000, primarily for their water treatment system, building upgrades and new plant equipment.